JoaoP12/Products-CRUD/README.md

 #### Firebase Firestore

 Before going ahead, you need to create a firebase project, then add a web app, create a Cloud Firestore database.
 After that, you need to create a config.json file within the *server* directory with the config object for your Firebase Service Account and SDK credentials.
-Further information about it can be found [here](https://firebase.google.com/docs/web/setup?hl=en-us).
+Further information about it can be found in the [official documentation](https://firebase.google.com/docs/web/setup?hl=en-us).

 ### Installing

-To run the project, it is to run the express backend server with
+To run the project, it is need to start the express backend server with

 ```
 cd ./server/